eventnetusa/eventnet/src/_vip/walmart-tour.md

       ready to activate at over 3,500 stores across the country.

-      #### Offer brand clients valuable opportunaties to reach consumers where
+      #### Offer clients a valuable opportunity to reach consumers where they
-      they shop, in parking lots and storefront sidewalks of the world's largest retailer.&nbsp;
+      shop, in parking lots and storefront of the world's largest retailer.&nbsp;

-      #### Which stores will your brand clients activate in 2019?
+      #### Which Walmarts will your brands choose for 2019?

       &nbsp;

-      How to Participate:
+      Contact us to discuss:

-      * Preliminary Qualification Call&nbsp;
+      * Preliminary Qualifications

       * Objectives & Budget

       * Creative & Specialty Production

-      * Select Stores by State, Region or Nationwide
+      * Store Selection by State, Region or Nationwide

-      * Deliverables & Approvals
+      * Deliverables & Approval Process
         * 10 Week Lead Time from Approvals

       &nbsp;